Simone Collins' Story

 Even at 8 months, Eva enjoyed short stints of listening to "mummy's music".

-Now I have two young daughters, Ariana (6) and Eva (5), and they love "mummy's music".
+Now I have two daughters, Ariana (10) and Eva (9), and they love "mummy's music".
 I used Sound Therapy in the latter part of both pregnancies.
 I was very relaxed, and both my girls were quiet, placid babies with incredible head control from birth.
 I have often received compliments from complete strangers when we go out about how well behaved they are and how articulate and advanced they are with their speech/communication, and they both have a very strong bond with me.

 Ariana asks for Sound Therapy whenever she isn't feeling well or is feeling sad, and after listening to it for a little while she declares that she is much better.
 She has been extremely musical from day one, completely stunning us with her ability to tap along perfectly in time to music from 5 months.

-Sound Therapy has been a blessing when little Eva gets overstimulated - switching on Sound Therapy through an ipillow very quickly turns a screaming, thrashing toddler into a quiet little soul who happily lies down and drifts off to sleep.
+Sound Therapy has been a blessing when Eva became overstimulated when she was younger - switching on Sound Therapy very quickly turned a screaming, thrashing toddler into a quiet little soul who happily lay down and drifted off to sleep.

 I encourage their listening as a preventative measure.
-So far neither have had any ear infections, and they are streets ahead with speaking and language skills (in both english and spanish!).
+So far neither have had any ear infections, and they are streets ahead with speaking and language skills.
 And they both ask for the TV or stereo to be turned down if its too loud!